Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds

 In this subsection we derive further regularity properties and asymptotics for small volumes of the isoperimetric profile.
-They will be particularly useful to study the stability of isoperimetric regions under non collapsed (pointed) Gromov--Hausdorff convergence, diameter bounds and connectedness properties for isoperimetric regions, and the asymptotic isoperimetric behaviour of non collapsed spaces with lower Ricci curvature bounds (see also the forthcoming \cite{AntonelliPasqualettoPozzettaSemolaASYMPTOTIC}).\\ The arguments essentially rely only on the sharp concavity properties of the isoperimetric profile and on qualitative isoperimetric inequalities.
+They will be particularly useful to study the stability of isoperimetric regions under non-collapsed (pointed) Gromov--Hausdorff convergence, diameter bounds and connectedness properties for isoperimetric regions, and the asymptotic isoperimetric behaviour of non-collapsed spaces with lower Ricci curvature bounds (see also the forthcoming \cite{AntonelliPasqualettoPozzettaSemolaASYMPTOTIC}).\\ The arguments essentially rely only on the sharp concavity properties of the isoperimetric profile and on qualitative isoperimetric inequalities.

-The following corollary is a standard consequence of \cref{thm:BavardPansu}, and therefore we omit its proof.
+The following corollary is a standard consequence of \autoref{thm:BavardPansu}, and therefore we omit its proof.

 \begin{corollary} Let $(X,\dist,\haus^N)$ be an $\RCD(K,N)$ space with $K\leq 0$.
 Assume that there exists $v_0>0$ such that $\haus^N(B_1(x))\geq v_0$ for every $x\in X$.

 For every $v\in(0,\haus^N(X))$ and for every $\delta\in(v,\haus^N(X)-v)$ there exists $C>0$ such that the function $I^{\frac{N}{N-1}}(x)-Cx^2$ is concave on $(v-\delta,v+\delta)$.
 Hence the isoperimetric profile function $I$ has right derivative $I_+'(v)$ and left derivative $I_-'(v)$ defined for every $v\in (0,\haus^N(X))$.
 Moreover the isoperimetric profile $I$ is differentiable in all $(0,\haus^N(X))$ except at most countably many values, it is locally Lipschitz, and it is twice differentiable almost-everywhere.
 Moreover \eqref{eqn:BP}, \eqref{eqn:BayleEmpowered}, and \eqref{eqn:Bayle} also hold pointwise almost everywhere. \end{corollary}